 In the event that the suspicion of violation of use is about an employee of the HMIS Lead Agency, the Designated HMIS Agency Contacts or reporting user should contact both the affected HUD Continuum of Care leadership as well as the direct HMIS Lead Agency managing director.

 Violations of Local, State or Federal Law

+Any Partner Agency or user violation of local, state or federal law will immediately be subject to the consequences listed under the Third Violation above.

 Multiple Violations within a 12-Month Timeframe